 This DIY wooden planter box is beautiful, inexpensive, and easy to build.
+The tapered sides, beautiful gray finish, and large size make a real statement even though it is made from inexpensive rough-cut lumber.

 This planter box turned out exactly the way I pictured it in my head.
 I think it is beautiful and I love how the weathered gray finish and the elegant tapered sides make it stand out for other planters.